EmpowHer Path

 Relief Tried:

 Note anything that helped ease your symptoms, such as hydration, cooling techniques, short breaks, exercise, supplements, or medications.
+This is a key part of menopause support.

 Notes / Observations: